com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

-As discussed above, we do not need to pre-process the dataset that is of very high quality.
+As discussed above, we do not need to pre-process the dataset.
-We present here our data exploration trying to analyze Spotify playlists and see how we can compare them.
+Through this data exploration, we wanted to show that playlists can indeed be compared in terms of audio features.
+It enabled us to confirm that we will later be able to establish meaningful playlist analysis and comparisons.
 The detailed exploration can be found in the [milestone1_eda.ipynb](/milestone1_eda.ipynb) jupyter notebook.

-Here is a non-exhaustive list of questions we asked ourselves about our problem.
+Here is a non-exhaustive list of questions we asked ourselves about our question.
 - What makes a playlist original?
 - How diverse is the playlist in terms of artists, genre?
 - How diverse is a playlist regarding the audio features (such as acousticness, danceability)?